 WHAT IS ACUPUNCTURE?

 Acupuncture is a millennia old therapy and core component of the classical Chinese medical model.
-The primary role of this integrative medical system is to restore balance to the body (homeostasis of Yin/Yang) to enable healing.
-Via activating diagnostic-based acupuncture points ('acupoints'), located along the body's intricate system of channels (commonly referred to as 'meridian lines').
+The primary role of this integrative medical system is to restore balance to the body (homeostasis of Yin/Yang) to enable healing; via activating diagnostic-based acupuncture points ('acupoints') located along the body's intricate system of channels (commonly referred to as 'meridian lines').

 Acupuncture has a dose-effect relationship, requiring a diagnosis in Chinese medicine to be administered effectively and a sufficient number of treatments to elicit a change.
 Clinical practice involves the art of inserting incredibly fine, individually packaged (sterile), single-use acupuncture needles gently into the skin.
-A skilled practitioner will determine which technique(s) may be more efficacious on an individual basis, based on a differential clinical process of diagnosis (inquiry, inspection, palpation, listening and scent), clinical experience and published best-research.
+Our skilled practitioners will determine which technique(s) may be more efficacious on an individual basis, based on a differential clinical process of diagnosis (inquiry, inspection, palpation, listening and scent), clinical experience and published best-research.

 "Where there is free flow there is no pain"